top of page

 King Georges Sound sketches by Major Edmund Lockyer, 1826.

-Uprising amongst the convicts
+Uprising Amongst the Convicts

 A convict, who I have previously named, John Ryan, a sawyer (sawing or cutting wood mostly using a pitsaw) was responsible for an uprising amongst the convicts.
 Ryan and some other convicts argued that they had received an insufficient meat ration.
 The convicts rejected the meat allocation, staging a rowdy protest.